hongsukchoi/Pose2Mesh_RELEASE/README.md

 - All annotation files follow [MS COCO format](https://cocodataset.org/#format-data).
 - If you want to add your own dataset, you have to convert it to [MS COCO format](https://cocodataset.org/#format-data).
 - Images need to to be downloaded, but if needed you can download them from their offical sites.
-- 2D pose detection outputs can be download here: [Human36M](https://drive.google.com/drive/folders/1iRuNa6CqoHbloJ-wFPpW6g72QmP9xZT-?usp=sharing), [COCO](https://drive.google.com/drive/folders/1x0lLocLWloN813njSTsP0K09opTcLULE?usp=sharing), [3DPW](https://drive.google.com/drive/folders/1qt5R4wMTP1FSUtSi52lUke3EQazNkqVh?usp=sharing), [SURREAL](https://drive.google.com/drive/folders/1dkHOZwaflluUCPZpbLwio9s3kN1QwHz8?usp=sharing), [FreiHAND](https://drive.google.com/drive/folders/1QfAoCNTuQKbFTIoS5p9Hm_4IRdM5xVif?usp=sharing)
+- 2D pose detection outputs can be downloaded here: [Human36M](https://drive.google.com/drive/folders/1iRuNa6CqoHbloJ-wFPpW6g72QmP9xZT-?usp=sharing), [COCO](https://drive.google.com/drive/folders/1x0lLocLWloN813njSTsP0K09opTcLULE?usp=sharing), [3DPW](https://drive.google.com/drive/folders/1qt5R4wMTP1FSUtSi52lUke3EQazNkqVh?usp=sharing), [SURREAL](https://drive.google.com/drive/folders/1dkHOZwaflluUCPZpbLwio9s3kN1QwHz8?usp=sharing), [FreiHAND](https://drive.google.com/drive/folders/1QfAoCNTuQKbFTIoS5p9Hm_4IRdM5xVif?usp=sharing)

 If you have a problem with 'download limit' when trying to download datasets from google drive links, please try this trick.
 >* Go the shared folder, which contains files you want to copy to your drive